syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ## Different Keyboard Navigation Modes

-DockingManager allows you to navigate between children (Both  TDI and MDI) windows easily using the keyboard keys with combination of `CTRL` `+` `TAB` in five different modes.
-Through the property `SwitchMode` of the Documentcontainer that can be fetched using the DocContainer in the DocumentContainer loaded event.
+DockingManager allows to navigate between children (Both  TDI and MDI) windows easily using the keyboard keys with combination of `CTRL` `+` `TAB` in five different modes by `SwitchMode` property of the DockingManager.

 There are five switch modes.